cjlindata/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

 ## What is the average daily activity pattern?
-I group dataset by interval (dataset variable:interval) to generate a new dataset (by_interval)
+I grouped dataset by interval (dataset variable:interval) to generate a new dataset (by_interval)
-I summarise the total number of steps taken by date and generated new dataset (stepsInt)
+I summarised the total number of steps taken by date and generated new dataset (stepsInt)

  * The variables included in the dataset are:
     + interval: identifier for the 5-minute interval in which measurement was taken
 It marks the 24 hours by 5-interval identifier. (from 0 = 12 am to 2355 = 11:55 pm )
     + mean: The average number of steps taken, averaged across all days at that interval identifier.

-It is difficult to pinpoint which interval has the maximum number of average number of steps taken by graph so I show it at title.
+It is difficult to pinpoint which interval has the maximum number of average number of steps taken by graph so I show it at graph title.

 ```r